The Insurance and Reinsurance Law Review: Chile

 - national corporations whose exclusive scope of business is reinsurance;

-- national insurance companies, which can only reinsure risks from the group they are authorised to operate; and
+- national insurance companies, which can only reinsure risks from the group for which they are authorised to operate; and

 - foreign reinsurance entities, which are classified by risk-classification agencies approved by the regulator, the Commission for the Financial Market (CMF), and ranked at least within the BBB risk category or its equivalent.3

-Reinsurance can be provided to the above-mentioned entities either directly or through reinsurance brokers registered in the Registry of Reinsurance Foreign Brokers Registry, which is managed by the CMF.
+Reinsurance can be provided by the foreign reinsurance entities at (c) above either directly or through reinsurance brokers registered in the Registry of Reinsurance Foreign Brokers Registry, which is managed by the CMF.

-The foreign entities in (c) above must designate an attorney with broad powers to act on their behalf in Chile, including the power to serve court proceedings.
-However, it is not necessary to designate an attorney if the reinsurance is made through a reinsurance broker registered with the CMF who is deemed to represent the foreign reinsurance underwriters of the reinsurance contract for all legal purposes.
+In this respect, foreign reinsurance entities must designate an attorney-in-fact with broad powers to act on their behalf in Chile, including the power to serve and be served with court proceedings.
+However, it is not necessary to designate an attorney-in-fact if the reinsurance is made through a reinsurance broker registered with the CMF who is deemed to represent the foreign reinsurance underwriters of the reinsurance contract for all legal purposes.

 i The insurance regulator

-The CMF was created in March 2017 to replace the former Securities and Insurance Superintendency (SVS).4 Generally speaking, the CMF is vested with broader faculties to supervise the financial market and enforce its regulations.5 The CMF works through a Council comprised of five members known as 'commissioners'.
-The Council has one president vested with several faculties, including executing and enforcing the regulations and agreements of the Council.
+The CMF was created in March 2017 to replace the former Securities and Insurance Superintendency (SVS).4 Generally speaking, the CMF is vested with broader authority to supervise the financial market and enforce its regulations.5 The CMF works through a Council comprised of five members known as commissioners.
+The President of the Council is vested with authority in several areas, including executing and enforcing the regulations and agreements of the Council.
 In addition, the President represents the CMF.
-The law that creates the CMF also separates the functions of investigating potential breaches to the law and regulations and imposing sanctions.
-In this sense, all investigations are now led by a 'prosecutor', while the potential sanctions are determined and decided by the Council.
+The law that created the CMF also separated the function of investigating potential breaches of the law and regulations from that of imposing sanctions.
+In this sense, all investigations are now led by a prosecutor, while the potential sanctions are determined and decided by the Council.

-While the law that creates the CMF implied certain organic changes, there are no substantive changes with regard to the regulation that deals with insurance and reinsurance (including regulations for brokers and loss adjusters).
-However, the CMF has more faculties than the former SVS in connection with different operational aspects of the companies under its supervision, including requesting financial information in connection with the process of mergers, acquisitions, divisions, transformation or liquidation of companies; coordinating and cooperating with other government entities such as the Chilean Internal Revenue Service and the Public Prosecutor's Office; examining specific operations of companies and requesting the corresponding information.
+While the law establishing the CMF implied certain organic changes, there have been no substantive changes with regard to the regime that governs insurance and reinsurance (including regulations for brokers and loss adjusters).
+However, the CMF has more powers than the former SVS in connection with different operational aspects of the companies under its supervision, including powers to request financial information in connection with the process of mergers, acquisitions, divisions, transformation or liquidation of companies; it can coordinate and cooperate with other government entities, such as the Chilean Internal Revenue Service (IRS) and the Public Prosecutor's Office; and it has the power to examine specific operations of companies and request relevant information.